junxit/us-congress-bills-116/metadata.md

 - 2019-05-03 — Introduced in House
 - 2019-05-03 — Introduced in House
 - 2019-05-03 — Referred to the House Committee on the Judiciary.
+- 2019-05-20 — Referred to the Subcommittee on the Constitution, Civil Rights, and Civil Liberties.
+- 2019-05-21 — Committee on the Judiciary discharged.
+- 2019-05-21 — Committee on the Judiciary discharged.
+- 2019-05-21 — Considered by unanimous consent. (consideration: CR H4024)
+- 2019-05-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-05-21 — Ms. Dean asked unanimous consent to discharge from committee and consider.
+- 2019-05-21 — On agreeing to the resolution Agreed to without objection. (text: CR H4024)
+- 2019-05-21 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H4024)